 Don’t fret for me, readers.
 It is you I feel sorry for.
 There you were, half-heartedly scrolling down the blog wondering if there was anything of interest to share at the next health and safety briefing, and without knowing it, you were denied a tale that would have quite possibly revolutionised your risk assessment for slightly tall humans sitting in little chairs.

-Don’t sit on a small chair and/or try to squish your knees under a miniature table.
+Don’t sit on a small chair and try to squish your knees under a tiny table.

 May some good come from this.